Hey Kids (Start Here)

 “I find this unsurprising,” Newt says gently.
 “I just unwisely cut open your hand.”

-Because yeah.
+Because yeah!
 Newt, stupid stupid stupid Newt did cut open his hand, like a freaking jerk, but only because Hermann had wanted to make him drink tequila which had, admittedly, also been a little bit of a manipulative dick move.
 So they’re even right now.
 Probably.
-But that is neither here nor there.
+But that’s neither here nor there.

 “Relax,” Newt says reasonably.
 “I will make you dinner.”

-“No,” Hermann snaps, surging forward to snag the nearest part of Newt’s sweater/dress shirt combo thing that he’s rocking.
+“No.” Hermann surges forward to snag the nearest part of Newt’s sweater/dress-shirt combo thing that he’s rocking.
 “There is a thing we need to figure out.
 Some kind of cognitive problem, dude, some truly epically freakish perspective-level stuff is happening right now.”

 “Confident though I am,” Newt says, “that it appears that way to you, Hermann, I really don’t think—”

-“Come on,” Hermann says, shaking the fistful of shirt he has.
+“Come on.”
+Hermann shakes the fistful of shirt he has.
 “You owe me this, dude.
 Think of it as a professional courtesy if not a personal favor.”

 “Very well,” Newt sighs.
 “Proceed.”

-“Well I—“ Hermann begins, because he doesn’t know what’s wrong exactly, he just knows that something is wrong, he needs Newt to actually figure it out, or at least to help him search out the borders of a problem he doesn’t understand.
-“I don’t know, but something is wrong, I’m telling you it is; can you just—try and—“ he finishes with a helpless, circular hand gesture.
+“Well, I—” Hermann begins, because he doesn’t know what’s wrong exactly, he just knows that something is wrong.
+He needs Newt to figure it out or at least help him search out the borders of a problem he doesn’t understand.
+“I don’t know, but something is wrong, I’m telling you it is; can you just—try and—” he finishes with a helpless, circular hand gesture.

 Newt compresses his lips and stares absently out the window, clearly thinking.
-A least that’s something, Hermann supposes.
-Newt is better at certain kinds of things than he himself is, and this, this, is one of those things.
+At least that’s something, Hermann supposes.
+Newt is better at certain things than he himself is, and this— this is one of those things.

 Isn’t it?

-Hermann watches him intently, trying to latch onto his train of thought via EPIC Rapport or via the SPECTER effect, whatever freaky cognitive train he can hitch a ride on, because he wants to do this together; they work best when they’re together.
+Hermann watches Newt intently, trying to latch onto his train of thought via EPIC Rapport or via the SPECTER Effect or via whatever freaky cognitive train he can hitch a ride on, because he wants to do this together; they work best when they’re together.

 Newt pulls his cane off the floor and stares at it.